solus-project/ypkg/man/package.yml.5.md

     the shortform name, not the fully qualified name, i.e the subpackage name without the `name` prefix.

+    As a special exception to the subpackage rule, keys beginning with `^` will result in an explicitly named package lookup, i.e. one that doesn't follow the subpackage convention.
+This should be used only in rare cases where it is illogical to share a common root name, or a migration with name changes from a legacy format is too complex.

     This allows a general key to accept sane defaults, but also allows the key to be extended to override attributes of a subpackage.